Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/SPI/SPI - Print Image and Text On LCD Screen.rst

    -  In our API, each character is 5x7 but each character is printed to size 6x8 (its right side and below are left blank), so as to separate from next character.
-For example, the character “A”:
+For example, the character "A":

       |image17|